PadmarajBhat/Machine-Learning/README.md

 2. **Deep Learning**: *Image Classification* - for the CIFAR-10 dataset which consists of airplanes, dogs, cats, and other objects.
 The techniques used are normalization of the images, one-hot encoding of the labels, building a convolutional layer, max pool layer, and fully connected layer.

 3. **Machine Learning Capstone Project** : *Brain Tumor Classification* - classification of three types of brain tumors (i.e., meningioma, glioma, and pituitary tumor) in T1-weighted contrast-enhanced MRI (CE-MRI) images.
+Click [here](https://github.com/PadmarajBhat/Machine-Learning/blob/master/BrainTumorClassification/Capstone_Report_BrainTumorClassification.pdf) for the quick view on report.